Pheogrammer/Pheogrammer/README.md

 - 💬 Ask me about SEO, CMS, PHP, Javascript
 - 📫 How to reach me: Ngelime07@gmail.com, +255745909129 or @alfeoraymond on instagram
 - 😄 Pronouns: Developer Fullstack
-- ⚡ Fun fact: "It ain't done untill some code is committed"
+- ⚡ Fun fact: "It ain't done untill all bugs are quiet 🤐"